jshawl/wdi-project2/planning/notes.md

 One voting deadline is over, app alerts attendees of final plan

-## social yik yak -- upvotes and downvotes
+## map yik yak -- upvotes and downvotes
 show tags, upvotes downvotes, and users attending if vote threshold is reached, event is gone if nobody votes in an hour, event is gone
 --user has to be able to edit event, event must belong to user in model

+users#index could return json for searchable like locations#index tags#index could return json for searchable like locations#index users#show should have user, followers and followings, events hosted, events attended map should be filterable by tags if an hour goes by with no action, event should be destroyed